teusink/Home-Security-by-Pi/2-Configuration.md

    - Set other settings you like to set.
 - It is nice to have a fixed IP-address for your Pi, so let's change that.
    - Option for Stretch: use the desktop for now
-   - Option avaiable after installation of Pi-hole: `sudo nano /etc/dhcpcd.conf`
+   - Option avaiable after installation of OpenVPN: `sudo nano /etc/dhcpcd.conf`

       Change the lines below to your proper internal IP-addresses.
       ```